-It’s impossible to come to Morocco, and not leave a piece of your heart with the colorful variety of dishes.
-The food of Morocco ranks high on lists of the world’s best cuisines, and gastronomical destination.
+It’s impossible to come to Morocco and not leave a piece of your heart with the colorful variety of dishes.
+The food of Morocco ranks high on lists of the world’s best cuisines, and gastronomical destinations.
 Seductive with its incredible variety, flavorful seasoning, and innovative ingredient combinations.

-Food and cuisine represents an essential part in the Moroccan cultural puzzle.
+Food and cuisine represent an essential part in the Moroccan cultural puzzle.
 Influenced by Morocco’s interactions and exchanges with other cultures and nations over the centuries.
 Moroccan cuisine is usually a mix of Amazigh, Andalusian, and Mediterranean cuisines, with slight European and sub-Saharan influences.

 Morocco is an interesting mixture of people, languages, and traditions.
 The ethnic groups that settled over centuries, play an important role in forming the Moroccan culture of today, especially the cuisine.

-The Moroccan food menu began with the first inhabitant, the Amazigh (berbers) descendants of pre- Arab inhabitants.
-They were once the dominant ethnic group in the Saharan Africa, particularly Morocco.
+The Moroccan food menu began with the first inhabitant, the Amazigh (berbers), descendants of pre- Arab inhabitants.
+They were once the dominant ethnic group in Saharan Africa, particularly Morocco.
 The Berbers influenced the Moroccan cuisine in a remarkable simplicity, with some dishes estimated to be more than a thousand years old.

-Berber Food is cooked traditionally in a handmade oven with mud and cow manure.
+Berber food is cooked traditionally in a handmade oven with mud and cow manure.
 It is warmed with branches of trees found in the area, and sometimes with charcoal.

 By the end of the 7th century, the Berbers were not alone anymore, and accompanied by other groups of people.
 Traders and conquerors from surrounding areas, including the Romans, Phoenicians, Carthaginians, and mostly the Arabs.
 Shortly after the death of the Prophet Muhammad, the Arabs spread all across the Middle East and North Africa to expand the teachings of Islam.
 They converted some Berbers into Islam, and fought together in the war of the Iberian Peninsula.

 The Arabs brought not only the teaching of Islam, but also introduced new recipes and ingredients to the Moroccan cuisine.
-They introduced a new food choice with new types of bread and other grain based foods.
+They introduced a new food choice with new types of bread and other grain-based foods.
 The Arabs were not parsimonious to share with the indigenous people the cuisine knowledge they picked from the Persians.
 Including new spices such as cinnamon, ginger, paprika, turmeric, cumin and caraway.

 The Jews have left a sophisticated touch in the Moroccan cuisine.
-They started to migrate to north Africa during the 7th and 8th centuries.
+They started to migrate to North Africa during the 7th and 8th centuries.
 Despite the wave of Islamization at that time, Jews were granted safe residence and favorable economic conditions by Isdris II.

 The Jews influenced the Moroccan culture, by teaching pickling and preservation techniques for fruits and vegetables, including olives, citrus, and carrots.

-Apparently the geographical position of Morocco attracted different ethnic groups.
+Apparently, the geographical position of Morocco attracted different ethnic groups.
 That all participated in the creation of the Moroccan culture of today, prominently in cuisine.
 Of course, the history associated with Moroccan cuisine has also shaped the way its people eat their meals and alongside with what.
 The following are some traditional dishes of Moroccan cuisine inspired by the cultures of the ethnic groups.

-Couscous is originally a Berber dish and for this reason it’s a staple dish in many North African countries.
+Couscous is originally a Berber dish and, for this reason, it’s a staple dish in many North African countries.
 In Morocco there is an authentic tradition of eating Couscous every Friday after the midday prayers.
-An inherited culture from the indigenous people the Berbers.
+An inherited culture from the indigenous people, the Berbers.

 Another inherited dish from the indigenous people of Morocco, the Berbers.
-This specialty is named after the clay plate in which the dish is cooked, and served as well.
+This specialty is named after the clay plate on which the dish is cooked, and served as well.
 Tajine is traditionally prepared on top of a portable clay majmar under which people put hot coals.

 As mentioned above, this dish was initially introduced by the Moors from Spain in the late 15th century.
-Pastilla today is very popular dish in Morocco, and considered as the emblem of Moroccan parties and celebrations.
-Many Moroccans proudly claim that it was perfected in Fez.
+Pastilla today is a very popular dish in Morocco, and considered as the emblem of Moroccan parties and celebrations.
+Many Moroccans proudly claim that it was perfected Fez.

 The recipe is traditionally prepared with layers of a paper-thin pastry, stuffed with a blend of pigeon or chicken meat, almonds and eggs.
 Spiced with saffron, cinnamon and fresh coriander, then sprinkled with icing sugar and cinnamon.

-In Morocco you find a variety of soups being served, but harira soup is the most outsdanding and loved one.
+In Morocco you find a variety of soups being served, but harira soup is the most outstanding and loved one.
 This soup is traditionally a main dish of the holy month Ramadan in Muslim culture.
-It is served daily after the breaking of the fast in Ramadan, alongside with dates and small pastries like chebakia.
+It is served daily after the breaking of the fast in Ramadan, alongside with dates and small pastries chebakia.
 This tradition is so inherited that many Moroccans consider a meal during Ramadan incomplete if harira isn’t on the table.